 More time, fewer repetitive tasks

-Victor Vargas, director of the Specialist Technology Unit of Microsoft Latin America, points out that the use of AI will result in the elimination of repetitive tasks, as well as will facilitate the more effective use of one of the most valuable resources that is usually available in a company: time.
+Victor Vargas, director of the Specialist Technology Unit of Microsoft Latin America, points out that the use of AI will result in the elimination of repetitive tasks, as well as will facilitate the more effective use of one of the most valuable resources that are usually available in a company: time.

 “Instead of wasting a lot of hours, on tasks that do not add value to a product or to an organization, workers will be able to dedicate themselves to higher value-added activities that are truly impactful.
 The Costa Rican workforce must be ready to upgrade its skillset to become the link between AI and business and government,” Vargas said.

 If, for instance, the use of Artificial Intelligence in Costa Rica saves 30% of worker’s time, this does not mean that he or she will join the ranks of the unemployed.
 On the contrary, companies will take this opportunity to assign such workers to new and more productive tasks.
 This improves the employee’s quality of work life.
 More productivity could be achieved in less time.
 Today, Cost Rican workers labor 26% more hours than those in the United States.

 DuckerFrontier used the Artificial Intelligence Index in its study.
 This assessment tool looks at more than 80 indicators and crosses all AI development and dissemination variables.

 It follows that the country is currently in a position of relative weakness to accelerate the adoption of AI and to meet the needs of human capital.
 This situation opens up a great opportunity for more men and women to develop STEM careers.
 These are in the areas of science, technology, engineering, and mathematics.

 When it comes to the adoption of Artificial Intelligence in Costa Rica, the country is the best positioned in the region in its ability to make the benefits of such technologies equitable for the whole society.

 Please use this form to contact us and we will respond as soon as possible: